robusta-dev/robusta/docs/setup-robusta/installation-faq.rst

 Can I use Robusta with DataDog?
 ============================================================
-Yes, we have a DataDog integration available.
+Yes, we have a :ref:`DataDog integration <DataDog>` available.
 Try it out.

 Is NewRelic supported?
 =======================